coolsamson7/inject/README.md

 In addition to the core a number of other concepts are implemented
 * basic reflection and type introspection features
 * configuration framework
-* logging framework
-* tracing framework
+* logging &  tracing framework
 * concurrency classes
 * xml parser
 * type conversion facilities